 RNJ instructed his criminal defence lawyers to plead guilty to the charge.

-The defence pleaded guilty to the charge, and applied to have the sentence dealt by way of s 32 of the Mental Health (Criminal Procedure) Act.
+The defence pleaded guilty to the charge, and applied to have the sentence dealt by way of Section 192E Crimes Act 1900 – Section 32 Mental Health (Criminal Procedure) Act 1990.
 The application was successful.
 The sentence handed down to RNJ was a three year good behaviour bond, and a partial compensation order was also made.